 When you are in your 20’s no one ever tells you how your body will age sexually.
 You just think it will go on with the same intensity and functionality forever.
 But the reality is a bit different.

 In my early 20’s I was driven by my attraction to men with an urgency that could take over all thought and reason.
-I would get so stirred up sexually that I felt I would burst if I did not find a sexual outlet with a man.
+I would get so aroused sexually that I felt I would burst if I did not find a sexual outlet with a man.
 Masturbation would suffice for a while, but over time it was not enough.
-When the pressure to be with a man would rise to the point where I could no longer contain it, I would make the drive into Manhattan from Brooklyn, where I went to college, to one of the bath houses in lower Manhattan.
-I would wander the halls with a mixture of fear, anxiety and excitement, usually finding an outlet in the steam room.
+When the pressure to be with a man would rise to the point where I could no longer contain it, I would make the drive into Manhattan from Brooklyn, where I went to college, to one of the bathhouses in lower Manhattan.
+I would wander the halls with a mixture of fear, anxiety, and excitement, usually finding an outlet in the steam room.

-I found that Cialis helped me achieve and maintain an erection, but it also, at least initially, made my penis feel wooden and less sensitive.
-In the beginning I hated the idea of taking the drugs.
+I found that Cialis helped me achieve and maintain an erection, but it also made my penis feel wooden and less sensitive.
+In the beginning, I hated the idea of taking drugs.
 It hurt my own sense of male virility.
 But soon I began to see the drugs as something akin to wearing glasses that would help me function better sexually.

 In my early fifties, my sense of who I was as a gay man began to change.
 Maybe it was the culture, which had gotten so much more accepting of LGBT, or my own sense of my aging body, but I was starting to think more and more about leaving my marriage and coming out.